IDMNYU/CreativeCoding_Spring24_LadyK/Sketch_1.md

 You are to recreate this crop in Processing, using the methods of creating shapes and colors.
 Your sketch must be 800 by 800 pixels and showcase a variety of shapes, lines, colors, and thicknesses.

+I am looking to see how well you understand:

+- screen coordinates
+- shapes
+- creating different shapes in a number of ways - layering, begin/end shape, building shapes with other shapes
+- color
+- opacity
+- layering
+- your strategies on creating difficult shapes
+- how well your eye sees the many layers of this painting.

 Recommendations: Do not do this in one sitting.
 Take breaks.
 Work on this in several sessions (and not the night before it's due).

+Send me your Mehretu crop via Slack Direct Message.

 #### Key aspects: